Direct cremation

 Some people may really want to visit the person who has died before they are cremated.
 Some may balk at the idea of there being no final rites and rituals.
 Some people might worry about where the person is taken to, and how their body is being treated.
 Some may feel that being in the presence of the coffin at a funeral ceremony is important in order to really appreciate the reality of the death, while others may feel a need to have a collective gathering, where those who knew and loved the person can come together and share their grief and support each other in their sadness.

 Some people may have strong religious reasons for wanting a funeral ceremony.
 Some people just want a chance to say goodbye at a funeral.
 For all of these reasons, and others, there may be a strong resistance to the idea of a direct cremation.
-Think carefully before coming to a final decision.
+Think carefully before coming to a final decision that may have a prolonged effect on people who love you.

 Separating the goodbye from the disposal

-Choosing a direct cremation frees you to organise a commemorative event anywhere and anytime that you choose, without the constraints of a venue that will allow a coffin to be present.
+Those who choose to have a direct cremation can organise a commemorative event anywhere, and anytime without the constraints of a venue that will allow a coffin to be present.

 Alternatively, you can choose to commemorate the person in any way you like; a family trip to somewhere special to you all, a gathering in a favourite pub or restaurant, a party at home – the choice is yours.
 You can have the ashes present or not, it’s entirely up to you.